graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Let me start by introducing ourselves and the company behind the tools you probably use
 - I'm Denis, this is Arda, we're from The Guild
 - We build open-source GraphQL tools that power thousands of applications
-- We're passionate about federation, gateways and making GraphQL better for everyone -->
+- We're passionate about federation, gateways and making GraphQL better for everyone!
+-->

 ---